-- Evolutionary computation is about optimization. - Evolutionary algorithms are usually randomized or probabilistic heuristic algorithms. - Many of them are called nature-inspired (or bio-insprired) algorithms as they exhibit some properties observed in nature (especially, but not only, biology). - Programs based on evolutionary algorithms are typically used to provide approximate solutions to difficult problems.
+- Evolutionary computation is about optimization. - Evolutionary algorithms are usually randomized or probabilistic heuristic algorithms. - Many of them are called nature-inspired (or bio-inspired) algorithms as they exhibit some properties observed in nature (especially, but not only, from biology). - Programs based on evolutionary algorithms are typically used to find approximate solutions to difficult problems.